aroberge/friendly-traceback-docs/docs/source/index.rst

 While Friendly-traceback can be used on its own with a specially designed console, a better option would be to use it together with GUI-based editors/IDE.
 We explain how to do so later.
-For now, we just show one quick example of executing a program that raises an exception.
+For now, we just show one quick example.

 A quick look
 ------------

-First, we show what happens
+First, we show what happens when we use Python to run a program that raises an exception.

-Let's have a quick look at a standard
-Python traceback when using the REPL.

 .. image:: images/python_indexerror.png
    :scale: 50 %